 #4 - Split Squats

 One of the exercises that come from left field, split squats have many advantages to building a bigger squat.
-They are a great tool for single leg strength and hypertrophy and can help iron out any asymmetrical strength differences that you may have.
+They are a great tool for single leg strength and hypertrophy, ironing out any muscular imbalances you may have.

 Split squats demand a lot out of our stabilizers in the hip.
 Improving the function and strength of these stabilizers allow us to have our hips properly aligned and produce force when needed.